 Hillsboro' street is noted for good water and beautiful shade during the summer months.
-The Proprietor designs keeping a House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit of the Mineral Water from the Kirkham Spring, which is equal to any in the State in medicinal properties, and which is well known to all who have tried the water. which is well known to all who have then the and judge for The public are respectfully solicited to call and judge for themselves, as promises might be made and not complied with.
-SAMUEL E. PHILLIPS, Ag't.
-11-1y. with.
+The Proprietor designs keeping a House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit of the Mineral Water from the Kirkham Spring, which is the Mineral Water from the Kirkham Spring, which is equal to any in the State in medicinal properties, and which is well known to all who have tried the water.

+The public are respectfully solicited to call and judge for themselves, as promises might be made and not complied themselves, as promises might be made and not complied with.
 Jan.
 26, 1861.